-This is one of the most common questions I get in my New York City acupuncture clinic.
+This is one of the most common questions I get.
 The acupuncture point prescriptions will differ between patients, but also will change over time within one treatment plan.

 Acupuncture is highly focused on treating the correct imbalance at the correct time.
 As the acupuncture treatment progresses, the imbalances will change and the acupuncture point prescription will change.